adamsmd/digit-groups/README.md

  - Due to how regular expressions work on Emacs, doesn't support Unicode digits.

+ - Due to how `font-lock` and regular expressions work in Emacs, sometimes prevents highlighting that `font-lock` would normally do for the first non-digit character after a sequence of digits.

 ## Contributing

 I am looking for someone to take over maintenance of this package.